yxLOL/yxLOL.github.io/_posts/2022-05-12-chinese-resources.md

    - My penpal from Brazil shared it with me.
    - I think it is a good resource for starters to get used to the pronounciation of the language, especially because it includes all the tones.

 ## Recommended Texts

+- This website consists of a lot of Chinese textbooks free to [download](http://www.hwjyw.com/textbooks/).
+They follow a similar format as the ones I used in primary school.
+The original intention is for the weekend schools for Chinese descendents to learn the language, and thus there is very limited English text on the book.
+Not sure if that's the best part about them, but I think it might be helpful, especially for beginners. (found it with an [AidData project](https://china.aiddata.org/projects/65888/))

 --To be updated--